jonesangga/fungeo/log.md

 #### 13-05-25

+- change chunk.test: Inc, Cond

+- test compiler error
+  no ,
+  no ]
+  no ->
+  no iterator
+  reassignment to iterator

+- solved
+- bug: if there is assignment in body loop it is not popped after assignment normally it is popped in endScope() should simulate endScope() but the scopeDepth is not incremented here
+  solution: iterate and pop locals in current.locals UNTIL start+1

+- I thinkk I should add dummy locals in each loop _Start, and _End correpond to start and end of range and when parsing the iterator name, manually change the _Start name to it

+- solved
+- bug: same as Inc below, Cond must have arg

+- update Inc in chunk related to below bug
+- bug: when there is another local in loop body, Inc operator will increment the END of the range should add arg (START of the range) for Inc to look and change

+- solved
+- bug: if there is a block in loop body it will scopeDepth will be incremented this make local variable can be reassigned since the check for duplicates fail should parse `{` before the body and `}` after the body

 - vm.test: JmpBack, Inc, Cond, IsDiv
 - compiler.test: parse_loop() (Cond, Inc, JmpBack), binary() (IsDiv)
 - chunk.test: Cond, Inc, JmpBack, IsDiv